 Before hiring a new employee, every organization wants an individual who can perform at the very least.
-Usually, an organization will set a target which the employee is expected to meet at a specified timeframe.
+Usually, an organization will set a target that the employee is expected to meet at a specified timeframe.
 On top of this, the employee is always expected to adhere to the rules and regulations of the organization in totality.
 Even though different organizations have different rules and performance standards, the most important thing expected of an employee is discipline and performance.
 But what happens when an employee involves in misconduct or underperforms?
 Well, this is a question that lingers in every mind of an unsatisfied employer.
-In such a case, the employer will have to warn such employees of their transgression through an Employee Warning Form/Letter.
+In such a case, the employer will have to warn such employees of their transgression through an Employee Warning Notice Form/Letter.

 - Employment details: these include the employees’ names, addresses, phone numbers, employment numbers, and job positions.

 - Organizational details: Here, you will mention the name of the organization, the official address, and the location.
 Also, you will include the manager/supervisor’s name as well as that of the human resource manager.

 - Transgression details: Explain clearly the infractions made by the employee to the organization.
 Be sure to include the policy or rule broken by the transgression.

 - Areas of improvement: state what the employee needs to do in order to improve.
 For instance, if the employee is a latecomer, you can tell him/her to improve on his/her reporting.

 - Consequence: Here, you will state any possible repercussions the employee will be subjected to should he/she refuse to improve on the above-stated areas.

 - Employees’ comments: You can also include a section for the employee to air their comments based on the letter.
 Also, they should sign the form so that it becomes an agreement.